 # TrueConf Server Security Admin permissions

-To enable limited access to the TrueConf Server control panel, a local TrueConf Server Security Admin user group is automatically added to your OS during the TrueConf Server installation process.
-TrueConf Server administrator can add to this group the Windows accounts of those admins who should not be allowed to access server settings.
+To enable limited access to the TrueConf Server control panel, a local TrueConf Server Security Admin user group on Windows and tcsecadmins on Linux is automatically added to your operating system during the server installation process.
+TrueConf Server administrators can add to this group the accounts of admins with view-only rights that should not be allowed to access TrueConf Server settings.
 Security admins only have the permissions to view:

-# How to add TrueConf Server Security Admin administrator to Windows
+# How to add a Windows account to the TrueConf Server Security Admin group

 To create a new local Windows account with necessary rights: